ptrnln/WaveCave/README.md

 ## Sets (Playlists, Albums, EPs, etc...)

 A WaveCave user will be able to curate playlists of their favorite tracks.
-Owners of tracks will be able to bundle their own tracks as albums or collections, and other users will be able to follow these playlists and play them back in the audio player.
+Owners of tracks will be able to bundle their own tracks as albums or collections, which will have special features such as scheduled release, and other users will be able to follow these playlists and play them back in the audio player.

 ## Follows